-Use Scoop to install Git, Make, Ruby, and Wget, then configure your name and e-mail for Git.
+Use Scoop to install Git, Make, MSYS2, Ruby, and Wget, then configure Git.

-scoop install git make ruby wget git config --global user.name "Your Name" git config --global user.email "Your E-mail"
+scoop install git scoop bucket add versions extras scoop install make msys2 ruby27 wget git config --global user.name "Your Name" git config --global user.email "Your E-mail"

 Close and re-open the command prompt, then install Jekyll.